Dr. Nadine Klopfer

-Nadine Klopfer is assistant professor at LMU's Amerika-Institut.
+Nadine Klopfer is an Assistant Professor at LMU Munich's Amerika-Institut.
 She studied history and art history in Tübingen and Paris and received her PhD in American history from LMU in 2008 with a thesis on Montreal urban planning.
-From 2007 to 2009, she was assistant professor at the John F. Kennedy Institute for North American Studies, FU Berlin.
+From 2007 to 2009, she was an Assistant Professor at the John F. Kennedy Institute for North American Studies, FU Berlin.
 Her second book, which was published in 2013, explores the creation of local identity in New Orleans after the Civil War.
 In 2014-15, Nadine was a visiting scholar at Columbia University, NY.
 Her research interests are American and transatlantic cultural history of the 19th and early 20th centuries, with a special focus on material culture, taste and style, French-American trade and cultural relations and the history of urban spaces.

 - International Workshop – "Visions of Frenchness: American Imaginaries of France in the Early and Mid-19th Century"